CLOSE X

 These weren’t the small guinea pigs kids keep in cages in their bedrooms either, but monsters as large as a fair-size cat.
 Cecilia told us it was a local delicacy and each took about an hour to cook.

 Although it was totally out of character for me, I asked Cecilia if we could try one.
-I glanced over and saw the look of horror on my wife’s face.
-“You’re not really going to try that, are you?”
-She asked.
-I told her that I heard about these and that I couldn’t leave Ecuador without at least trying one.
-I though she would faint.
+I glanced over and saw the look of horror on Marjorie’s face.
+“You’re not really going to try that, are you?” she asked.
+I told her that I had heard about cuy and I couldn’t leave Ecuador without at least trying one.
+I thought she would faint.

-It cost us eight dollars – – the US dollar is the legal currency of Ecuador – – and we took our little prize to one of the picnic tables.
-We are dismayed that the head hadn’t been taken off as we had requested, but we proceed with our taste test nonetheless.
+It cost us eight dollars – the US dollar is the legal currency of Ecuador – and we took our little prize to one of the picnic tables.
+Though dismayed that the head hadn’t been taken off as we had requested, we proceeded with our taste test nonetheless.

 You Don’t Find a Lot of Meat While You’re Eating Guinea Pig

 Cecilia dove in first, showing us how to do it all.
-When I took my turn at eating the guinea pig I saw it was red meat, not white.
-And it surprised me as to how little meat there actually was.
-It was almost like trying to get meat off a Cornish hen.
+When I took my turn, I realized it was red meat, not white as I expected.
+And I was surprised as to how little meat there actually was.
+It was almost like eating a Cornish hen.

-Alongside most of the tables sat a line of small, cute dogs that just stared at you, with no barking or growling or nudging you for handouts.
-They fascinated me, since when you tossed a piece there was no scramble to take it away from another, they all just sat there patiently and quietly waiting their turn.
+Alongside most of the tables sat a line of small, cute dogs who just stared at us, with no barking or growling or nudging anyone for handouts.
+They fascinated me, since when you tossed a piece of meat there was no scramble to take it away from one another.
+They all just sat there patiently and quietly awaited their turn.

-I’m certain when we left, taking the other half of the meal to our driver, they were unhappy.
-Marjorie, on the other hand, was pleased to be moving on to sightseeing elsewhere.
+I’m certain that when we left, taking the other half of the meal to our driver, they were unhappy.
+On the other hand, although she’s a dog-lover, Marjorie was more than happy we were moving on.

 You may also enjoy: Things to Do in Cuenca, the Magical City in the Andes / Top Places To See in Ecuador / A Guide to A Galapagos Cruise Vacation